 Don’t disturb the monks when they are at their prayers!

 You will often see locals personal shrines outside their homes or areas of work, for example in a hostel or guesthouse.
 These will often have incense or offerings, particularly in Laos where Buddhism is mixed with local beliefs in spirits.
-Don’t touch these shrines or take photos of them as you will upset whoever maintains them.
-Some of the gifts may seem odd, for example a can of coca cola might be left if the spirit favours the colour red, so maybe it will inspire you to learn more about the beliefs?
+Don’t touch these shrines or take photos of them.
+You will upset whoever maintains them.
+Some of the gifts may seem odd, for example a can of coca cola might be left if the spirit favours the colour red.
+So maybe it will inspire you to learn more about the beliefs?

 Enjoy your travels!